 Before affixing the CE mark to a device, the medical device manufacturer must be subjected to a conformity assessment procedure to verify that the product complies with the requirements of the medical device legislation.

-Medical devices belonging to the lowest risk classes, class I and class A, are not subject to certification by a notified body prior to CE marking, unless the device is sterile, has measuring functionality or is reusable.
+Medical devices belonging to the lowest risk classes, class I and class A, are not subject to certification by a notified body prior to CE marking, unless the device is sterile, has measuring functionality or is a reusable surgical instrument.
 For products belonging to higher risk classes than class I or class A, the manufacturer is required to use a notified body to review the documentation of the medical device in connection with the conformity assessment procedure.

 If the documentation meets the requirements, the notified body will issue a certificate permitting the manufacturer to lawfully affix the CE mark to the device and market the medical device.
 The notified body is responsible for assessing the manufacturer’s documentation on a regular basis.